department-of-veterans-affairs/connect_vbms/README.md

 Every other time, just run the below from the root directory:

-`bundle exec rspec`
+`bundle exec rake default`

-The tests are dependent on your network and on the VBMS test server being up and running.
+This will run all the tests and also runs [rubocop](http://batsov.com/rubocop/) to identify any stylistic problems in the code.
+You must ensure your code passes all tests and has no Rubocop violations before submitting a pull request.

 ## Docs